 Quickly following the five-ounce debut was a two-ounce coin that worked surprisingly well, and a gorgeous gold coin.
 The latter one eschewed the chiselled edge, but remained unbound to give that ancient feel, much like the Monnaie de Paris’s superb Clovis series.
 In 2018, Scottsdale expanded the theme to include the legendary Terracotta Army.
 While the format is less relevant to the Chinese site than it is to the Ancient Egyptian civilisation, it works just as well, helped along by the change from the small cardboard boxes to the very cool hessian-style bags (yes, these bullion coins come packaged).

 Mintages as a whole are pretty tight, with none exceeding 30,000 pieces.
-The Egyptian Relics series is issued for Republic of Chad, an African state, so at least on the same continent as the theme.
+The Egyptian Relics series is issued for the Republic of Chad, an African state, so at least on the same continent as the theme.
 The Terracotta Army coins are issued for Fiji.
 Both ranges carry the respective national emblems, Fiji having dumped the effigy of Queen Elizabeth II after its constitutional problems a few years ago.
 It’s great to see a bullion coin have this much care and attention expended on it, and so successfully.
 These are true bullion coins, with some very low premiums, yet also having plenty of potential as semi-numismatics.
-As I said earlier, one of our all time favourites.